 EBT/Debit/Credit accepted 8 a.m. - 3 p.m.

 Located inside the Socrates Sculpture Park, this market is at the center of a favorite destination for neighboring communities.
 Alongside the Park's workshops, yoga classes, sculpture exhibitions and stunning views, the Socrates Sculpture Park Greenmarket is a great place to spend a Saturday morning.
-Shoppers will find a bountiful selection of seasonal produce from the Black Dirt region of Orange County, Mexican specialty produce from Richmond County, orchard fruit and juice, meat, poultry and eggs and multi-ethnic artisan breads.
-Free cooking demonstrations are held weekly featuring seasonal items from the market, and family friendly activities take place throughout the season.
+Free cooking demonstrations are held weekly featuring seasonal items from the market and family friendly activities take place throughout the season.

-Artisan Oven Central Bakery Breads and baked goods from Bergen County, New Jersey
+Artisan Oven, Central Bakery Breads and baked goods from Bergen County, NJ

-Red Jacket Orchard Orchard fruit and juice from Ontario County, New York
+Red Jacket Orchard Orchard fruit and juice from Ontario County, NY

 Williams Fruit Farm Orchard fruit from Ulster County, NY

 Michael first came in to contact with GrowNYC as a City Harvest food rescue volunteer at the Union Square Greenmarket.
 There, he became aware of GrowNYC’s full impact of bringing fresh and healthy locally grown produce throughout New York City.
 He now proudly works in three markets in Queens - Elmhurst, Forest Hills, and Socrates Sculpture Park.
 While at the Greenmarkets, he wants to pet and cuddle every cute dog that comes across him.
 Michael aspires to become a successful filmmaker and writer someday and use his wealth to finance causes and organizations he cares about, which would certainly include GrowNYC.